Negativity Spreads Faster: A Large-Scale Multilingual Twitter Analysis on the Role of Sentiment in Political Communication: Data Collection

 \subsubsection{Devolved Parliaments}

 Tweets from members of the devolved parliaments of the UK (N.Ireland, Scotland, Wales) and Spain (Basque Country, Catalonia) were also collected for the same time period.
-These subsets, \textit{2021 Devolved Dataset}, are used to identify potential differences in tweets between the main and the devolved parliaments regarding the prevailing sentiments.
+These subsets, will be referred to as: \textit{2021 Devolved Dataset}, are used to identify potential differences in tweets between the main and the devolved parliaments regarding the prevailing sentiments.
 Again, a manual search and verification was applied for every MP in order to retrieve his/her Twitter handle.
-Specifically for Catalonia, care was taken when aggregating the MPs handles due to the elections that took place on February 14th, 2021.
+Specifically for Catalonia, care was taken when aggregating the MPs handles due to the elections that took place on February 14\textsuperscript{th}, 2021.
+Text statistics for tweets gathered from the devolved parliaments are presented in Table \ref{tab:control_stats_devolved} of the Appendix.